MrShoeShoe66/MrShoeShoe66/README.md

 # Projects

-I'm currently experimenting with and learning about rendering and how to use the you to render things
+I'm currently teaching myself the basics of 3d rendering and am not working on any larger projects currently

 ## Past projects